 What is the difference between the levels (Level I, II, III, IV)?

-.
-Volunteer experiences will become more challenging each year, giving the student more responsibilities.
+Please see the four-year plan.
 The lecture series and workshops will change from year to year, bringing in different speakers and topics.

 Are there assignments in Music Ed Plus?

 There are no formal assignments; however, a monthly reflection journal written by the student about their volunteer experiences will be discussed on a regular basis.

 There will not be any grades assigned to any part of Music Ed Plus; however, only completed requirements will be documented on your Music Ed Plus transcript.
 Supervisors of your volunteer placement will complete a “Student Performance Evaluation” and the Experience Plus “Employability Skills Checklist” when you are finished your placement.